 Method Coverage Decisions and Appeals For Part D Prescription Drugs - Contact Information Call Humana Group Medicare Customer Care at the telephone number located in Section 1 of this chapter.
 Calls to this number are free.
 You can call Monday through Friday from 8 am to 9 pm, Eastern time.
 Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
 For expedited appeals please call 1-800-867-6601.
 Humana Group Medicare Customer Care also has free language interpreter services available for non-English speakers.
 Fax 800-949-2961 for expedited appeals only.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties hearing or speaking.
+TTY 711 Hours of operation are the same as above.
+This number requires special telephone equipment and is only for people who have difficulties hearing or speaking.
 Calls to this number are free.
 Write Humana Grievance and Appeal Dept. P.O.
-Box 14165 Lexington, KY 40512-4165 Website https://your.humana.com/kppa
+Box 14165 Lexington, KY 40512-4165 Website www.Humana.com